SAN ANTONIO – This story has been updated with clarification on the April 2025 council vote and more information on the status of the fund.

 The city council created a $500,000 pot of money in 2023 after the Supreme Court decided to overturn Roe v.
 Wade in 2022.
 Initially, the fund was intended to include out-of-state travel costs for abortion seekers due to abortions almost being entirely banned in Texas.

-However, after out-of-state travel funds didn’t make the cut to get any of that money, the council added another $100,000 in April 2025.
+However, after out-of-state travel funds didn’t make the cut to get any of that money, the council voted in April 2025 to move ahead with putting another $100,000 toward “downstream services.”

-Paxton immediately sued the city shortly after the second round of funding.
-Though the case was dismissed from district court, he appealed to the 15th Court of Appeals.
+Paxton immediately sued the city shortly after the second vote.
+Though the case was dismissed from district court, he appealed to the 15th Court of Appeals, which ordered the city in June to refrain from distributing any of the money pending the outcome of the appeal or further court orders.

 In the meantime, the Texas Legislature passed Senate Bill 33 in May 2025, and Gov. Greg Abbott signed it into law in June.
 The bill prohibits cities and other government entities from providing public money to help with logistical support for women seeking abortions.